 How to make selections: To select an item, you need to click the check-box in front of it.
 It is also possible to select multiple items via the standard selection techniques using the Ctrl or Shift-key.
 After highlighting multiple items, push the space bar to activate the check boxes of all selected items, or right click and chose Check Selected.

 By default, the codes / code groups are displayed in the first column, and the documents / document groups in the first row.
+First column

 Next to each code, the number indicates how often the code is applied in the entire project.